vr050714/nonlinear-vibration-seminar/README.md

 1. Duffing (amplitude-frequency interaction, subharmonic resonance)
 1. Autoparametric resonance (modes interaction)

-Poincare-Lindstedt (3,4)
-Method of averaging (5)

->> All examples can be taken from Tondl chapter 9
+> All examples can be taken from Tondl chapter 9 <br>
->> Matheau - see Rand: "Lectures on nonlinear vibrations", ch.
+> Matheau - see Rand: "Lectures on nonlinear vibrations", ch.
 6

 ### Examples (2nd part)